brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 11/1 Corinthians 11 14 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:27
+- Timestamp: 12-19-2023 01:10:26
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 85
-- BHT Commentary Usage: 43.86%
+- BHT Commentary Usage: 36.84%
-- BHT Quality Score: 2.0114935863422243
+- BHT Quality Score: 2.0705409701781496
 - Generate Attempts: 5 / 5
 - ChatGPT injected words (57):
-	['a', 'adhere', 'against', 'and', 'are', 'as', 'be', 'between', 'by', 'clear', 'comes', 'cover', 'customs', 'differences', 'disgraceful', 'distinction', 'established', 'from', 'god', 'going', 'hair', 'have', 'heads', 'honor', 'improper', 'in', 'indications', 'intended', 'is', 'it', 'long', 'meant', 'men', 'native', 'natural', 'nature', 'of', 'order', 'part', 'prevailing', 'propriety', 'roles', 'sense', 'shorter', 'the', 'their', 'there', 'these', 'this', 'to', 'uncovered', 'vital', 'when', 'while', 'with', 'women', 'would']
+	['a', 'against', 'and', 'arrangement', 'as', 'be', 'bringing', 'but', 'by', 'constitution', 'contrary', 'covered', 'custom', 'design', 'difference', 'disgraceful', 'distinction', 'effeminacy', 'evidenced', 'exposing', 'given', 'go', 'hair', 'have', 'improper', 'in', 'is', 'it', 'itself', 'long', 'man', 'mark', 'matter', 'merely', 'natural', 'nature', 'not', 'objective', 'of', 'order', 'recognition', 'reflection', 'ridicule', 'seen', 'shame', 'should', 'teaches', 'that', 'the', 'things', 'this', 'to', 'uncovered', 'unmanliness', 'us', 'woman', 'women']
-- ChatGPT injected words (significant words only) (32):
+- ChatGPT injected words (significant words only) (36):
-	['adhere', 'clear', 'comes', 'cover', 'customs', 'differences', 'disgraceful', 'distinction', 'established', 'god', 'going', 'hair', 'heads', 'honor', 'improper', 'indications', 'intended', 'long', 'meant', 'men', 'native', 'natural', 'nature', 'order', 'prevailing', 'propriety', 'roles', 'sense', 'shorter', 'uncovered', 'vital', 'women']
+	['arrangement', 'bringing', 'constitution', 'contrary', 'covered', 'custom', 'design', 'difference', 'disgraceful', 'distinction', 'effeminacy', 'evidenced', 'exposing', 'given', 'hair', 'improper', 'long', 'man', 'mark', 'matter', 'merely', 'natural', 'nature', 'objective', 'order', 'recognition', 'reflection', 'ridicule', 'seen', 'shame', 'teaches', 'things', 'uncovered', 'unmanliness', 'woman', 'women']

 ### Logs
-- Attempt 1 BHT: According to the commentators, 1 Corinthians 11:14 is highlighting the natural distinction between men and women in regards to their hair.
-The verse suggests that while it is proper for women to have long hair and cover their heads, men should be uncovered and have short hair.
-This distinction is part of the law of creation or the natural order of things.
-The commentators emphasize that society should follow these natural indications in how we present ourselves and not go against them.
-It is seen as improper and disgraceful for a man to have long hair, as it goes against the traditional custom and the native sense of propriety.
+- Attempt 1 BHT: It is clear from nature itself that man was designed to be uncovered and woman covered, as indicated by the distinction of long hair given to women.
+The apostle appeals to the recognized constitution of things in emphasizing the importance of adhering to this natural distinction.
+It is not merely a matter of custom, but a recognition of the objective difference in the constitution of things.
+To go against this natural arrangement is seen as improper and disgraceful, as it goes against the almost universal custom that has appropriately assigned long hair to women.
+It brings shame to a man and exposes him to ridicule and contempt, as it is a mark of effeminacy and unmanliness.
-- 🔄 1 Corinthians 11:14 (attempt 1, 107 words, 43.08% quotes quality score: 1.9483689271177647, V2 normalized quality score: 56.12, commentator tiers 1-3: 36.29%, 26.22%, 37.49%)
+- 🔄 1 Corinthians 11:14 (attempt 1, 116 words, 34.33% quotes quality score: 1.994576045920164, V2 normalized quality score: 57.66, commentator tiers 1-3: 37.37%, 23.84%, 38.78%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: According to nature's law of creation, men and women have distinct roles when it comes to hair.
-Women are designed to have long hair and cover their heads, while men are meant to be uncovered with short hair.
-This natural order must be respected in our choices of presentation.
-Going against this would be improper and disgraceful, as it goes against the native sense of propriety and the prevailing custom.
-It is important to follow the indications set by nature in order to honor these distinctions.
+- Attempt 2 BHT: Nature itself teaches us that man should be uncovered and woman covered, as evidenced by the distinction of long hair given to women.
+This recognition of the objective difference in the constitution of things is not merely a matter of custom, but a reflection of the natural order.
+To go against this arrangement is seen as improper and disgraceful, bringing shame and exposing a man to ridicule.
+It is a mark of effeminacy and unmanliness to have long hair, contrary to the design of nature.
-- 🔄 1 Corinthians 11:14 (attempt 2, 87 words, 36.67% quotes quality score: 1.7432766947975238, V2 normalized quality score: 49.31, commentator tiers 1-3: 37.08%, 27.74%, 35.18%)
+- 🔄 1 Corinthians 11:14 (attempt 2, 85 words, 36.84% quotes quality score: 2.0705409701781496, V2 normalized quality score: 60.19, commentator tiers 1-3: 34.08%, 25.95%, 39.97%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: As part of the natural order established by God, there is a clear distinction between men and women when it comes to hair.
-While women are intended to have long hair and cover their heads, men are meant to be uncovered with shorter hair.
-Going against this natural distinction would be improper and disgraceful, going against the native sense of propriety and prevailing customs.
-It is vital to adhere to these indications from nature in order to honor the intended roles and differences between men and women.
+- Attempt 3 BHT: Nature itself teaches us that man was intended to be uncovered and woman covered.
+The recognition of this distinction is not based solely on custom, but on the objective difference in the constitution of things.
+Going against this arrangement is deemed improper and disgraceful, bringing shame and making a man appear effeminate.
+It is essential to adhere to the natural order and acknowledge the significance of this distinction in clothing the body.
-- 🔄 1 Corinthians 11:14 (attempt 3, 87 words, 43.86% quotes quality score: 2.0114935863422243, V2 normalized quality score: 58.22, commentator tiers 1-3: 37.09%, 28.02%, 34.9%)
+- 🔄 1 Corinthians 11:14 (attempt 3, 72 words, 34.62% quotes quality score: 1.8183532332547785, V2 normalized quality score: 51.8, commentator tiers 1-3: 42.21%, 24.46%, 33.33%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: According to the commentators, the distinction between men and women in relation to their hair is outlined in nature's law of creation.
-Women are designed to have long hair and cover their heads, while men should be uncovered with short hair.
-Going against this natural order would be both improper and disgraceful, as it contradicts the native sense of propriety and prevailing customs.
-Adhering to these indications from nature is crucial in order to honor and maintain the intended roles and differences between men and women.
+- Attempt 4 BHT: Nature itself declares that man was intended to be uncovered and woman covered.
+This is not a matter of mere custom, but a recognition of the objective difference in the constitution of things.
+To go against this natural arrangement is seen as improper and brings shame to a man, exposing him to ridicule.
+It is important to adhere to the design of nature and respect the distinction between men and women in the way we adorn ourselves.
-- 🔄 1 Corinthians 11:14 (attempt 4, 87 words, 37.29% quotes quality score: 1.9066618792818593, V2 normalized quality score: 54.74, commentator tiers 1-3: 37.77%, 27.69%, 34.55%)
+- 🔄 1 Corinthians 11:14 (attempt 4, 77 words, 40.74% quotes quality score: 1.965489207046724, V2 normalized quality score: 56.69, commentator tiers 1-3: 41.22%, 26.12%, 32.66%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: Nature confirms that man was meant to be uncovered while woman was intended to be covered.
+We must adhere to the guidance of nature and dress accordingly.
+Mere custom alone does not dictate our choices, but rather the objective distinction in the constitution of things.
+A man having long hair is seen as shameful and brings dishonor to him, as it is a mark of effeminacy.
+It is crucial to respect the natural order and avoid behaviors that go against it.
+- 🔄 1 Corinthians 11:14 (attempt 5, 81 words, 40.68% quotes quality score: 1.8944197397925902, V2 normalized quality score: 54.33, commentator tiers 1-3: 34.53%, 26.98%, 38.49%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-- Attempt 5 BHT: According to the law of creation, there is a clear distinction between men and women regarding their hair.
-Women are designed to have long hair and cover their heads, while men should be uncovered.
-Going against this natural order is improper and disgraceful, contravening the native sense of propriety and prevailing customs.
-By following these indications from nature, we can honor the intended roles and differences between men and women.
-- 🔄 1 Corinthians 11:14 (attempt 5, 70 words, 41.51% quotes quality score: 1.905746846227594, V2 normalized quality score: 54.71, commentator tiers 1-3: 37.65%, 28.91%, 33.44%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Corinthians 11:14 bht prompt v0.7 (87 words, 43.86% quotes)
+- ✅ 1 Corinthians 11:14 bht prompt v0.7 (85 words, 36.84% quotes)
-- quality score: 2.0114935863422243, V2 normalized quality score: 58.22, commentator tiers 1-3: 37.09%, 28.02%, 34.9%)
+- quality score: 2.0705409701781496, V2 normalized quality score: 60.19, commentator tiers 1-3: 34.08%, 25.95%, 39.97%)